mjstealey/jenkins-nginx-docker/README.md

 ### Mounted Volumes

-The user may also define mounte volumes for both the Nginx and Jenkins containers.
+The user may also define mount volumes for both the Nginx and Jenkins containers.

 Default settings for `nginx`: